mngomba/GamestopStockVsTesla/README.md

 # GamestopStockVsTesla
-Analyzing Historical Stock/Revenue Data and Building a Dashboard
+#Analyzing Historical Stock/Revenue Data and Building a Dashboard
+#In this project, Codes extract some stock data and then display the data in a graph for correct decisions making.